mitsuba-renderer/drjit/docs/general.rst

 .. _pytrees:

-Pytrees
+PyTrees
 -------

-The word *Pytree* (borrowed from `JAX
+The word *PyTree* (borrowed from `JAX
 <https://jax.readthedocs.io/en/latest/pytrees.html>`_) refers to a tree-like
 data structure made of Python container types including ``list``, ``tuple``, and ``dict``, which can be further extended to encompass user-defined classes.

-Various Dr.Jit operations will automatically traverse such Pytrees to process any Dr.Jit arrays or tensors found within.
+Various Dr.Jit operations will automatically traverse such PyTrees to process any Dr.Jit arrays or tensors found within.
 For example, it might be convenient to store differentiable parameters of an optimization within a dictionary and then batch-enable gradients: